Looking for the best rowing machine? We’ve put together this comprehensive guide so you can make the right choice.

 There are lots of options when it comes to storage.
 There are folding machines and rowers that come apart, and machines like the water rowers that are designed to be kept on display.

-There are four main types of rowing machine.
+There are four main types.
 Water Rowers, Air Rowers, Magnetic and Hydraulic.
-Let’s take a look at each of the four types in a little more detail and help you decide which is the best rowing machine type that meets your requirements.
+Let’s take a look at each of the four types in a little more detail and help you decide which is the best type that meets your requirements.

-These are among the best and most current rowing machines on the market.
-Water rowing machines are specifically designed to closely mimic the experience of rowing on water.
+These are among the best and most current models on the market.
+Water resistance models are specifically designed to closely mimic the experience of rowing on water.

-They are fitted with water tanks and are therefore much quieter than fan powered rowing machines.
+They are fitted with water tanks and are therefore much quieter than fan powered machines.
 This is a major plus for a lot of buyers.
-In fact, many people really enjoy the noise created by water rowing machines.
+In fact, many people really enjoy the noise created by water rowers.

 Water rowers allow you to do high-intensity workouts with minimal strain.
 Their ergonomic design makes them a great choice if you work out a lot, or If you are recovering from injuries.